Pavan-1997/DevOps_Networking_Basics/README.md

 - **Firewall**: A firewall is a security device that filters incoming and outgoing network traffic based on a defined set of security rules.
 It helps protect a network from unauthorized access.

 - **Router**: A router is a networking device that forwards data packets between computer networks.
 It acts as a central hub for data traffic in a network.

+### 7. **DNS (Domain Name System)**

+- DNS translates human-readable domain names (e.g., www.example.com) into IP addresses that are used by network devices to locate each other on the internet.

+### 8. **OSI Model**

+- The OSI (Open Systems Interconnection) model is a conceptual framework used to understand network interactions.
+It's divided into seven layers, each responsible for different functions in the communication process.

+   1. Physical Layer
+   2. Data Link Layer
+   3. Network Layer
+   4. Transport Layer
+   5. Session Layer
+   6. Presentation Layer
+   7. Application Layer

+These are some fundamental networking concepts and protocols that form the basis of understanding how data is transmitted and received over networks.
+It's essential for anyone working with networked systems or services.